XinyueZ/isochrone-isodistance/README.md

 # Status of project

-👷 Run `./gradlew check`  or  `./gradlew check connectedCheck` to validdate whole project including app and library firstly.
+👷 Run `./gradlew check`  or  `./gradlew check connectedCheck` to validate whole project including app and library firstly.

 👍 *isochrone*, is already done, it can be used directly.